Skip to contents

 stratified = TRUE, strat_par = 2, L = 3)

-# 'newLam2' is used the prior for combined data and 'Lambda' is used the prior for locals
+# 'newLam2' is used as the prior for combined data and 'Lambda' is used as the prior for locals

 list_newLam2 <- list(Lambda, newLam2)